Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Breakfast like a marquis

-Get your strength for all the excitement that awaits you with a power breakfast at Le Jardin de Russie, near Villa Borghese.
-I suggest you take a seat on its wonderful outdoor terrace at the foot of Mount Pincio, surrounded by pine trees and citrus blossoms - you'll feel like a prince!
+Get your strength up for all the excitement that awaits you with a power breakfast at Le Jardin de Russie, near Villa Borghese.
+I suggest you take a seat on its wonderful open-air terrace at the foot of Mount Pincio, surrounded by pine trees and citrus blossoms - you'll feel like a prince!

 Important fact: Le Jardin de Russie restaurant has a smart casual dress code, so don't wear shorts.
 The effort will be worth it.